betrybe/sd-0x-project-mistery-letter-rubric/README.md

 **O que será verificado:**

-- Será validado que deve possuir a propriedade `background-color` igual a rgb(0, 128, 128)`
+- Será validado se a classe `magazine1` possui a propriedade `background-color` igual a rgb(0, 128, 128)`

-- Será validado que deve possuir a propriedade `color` igual a rgb(255, 255, 255)`
+- Será validado se a classe `magazine1` possui  a propriedade `color` igual a rgb(255, 255, 255)`

-- Será validado que deve possuir a propriedade `font-family` igual a "Verdana"
+- Será validado se a classe `magazine1` possui propriedade `font-family` igual a "Verdana"

-- Será validado que deve possuir a propriedade `font-weight` igual a "900"
+-  Será validado se a classe `magazine1` possui a propriedade `font-weight` igual a "900"

-- Será validado que deve possuir a propriedade `text-transform` igual a "uppercase"`
+- Será validado se a classe `magazine1` possui a propriedade `text-transform` igual a "uppercase"`

 ### 8 - Crie a classe `magazine2`.